On Efficient Approximate Queries over Machine Learning Models: Experiments

 \subsubsection{Protocol}

 Our evaluation protocol randomly chooses several query objects from a dataset and aggregates our measures for those query objects.
 In Section~\ref{subsec:pqa}, we randomly choose $200$ query objects and aggregate their results.
 In other experiments, we randomly choose $50$ query objects and execute each query $10$ times and aggregate their results.
 This is because \pqa is deterministic while other algorithms are subject to randomness, so we average over multiple trials.
-We use cosine distance whenever the model outputs are multi-dimensional vectors: $dist_{cos}(\mathbf{y_1},\mathbf{y_2})=1-\frac{\mathbf{y_1 \cdot y_2}}{\|\mathbf{y_1}\|\cdot\|\mathbf{y_2}\|}$.
-When the output is scalar (e.g., Boolean labels), we use the absolute difference $dist_{abs}(\mathbf{y_1},\mathbf{y_2})=|\mathbf{y_1}-\mathbf{y_2}|$ as the distance function.
+We use cosine distance whenever the model outputs are multi-dimensional vectors: $dist_{cos}(\mathbf{y_1},\mathbf{y_2})=1-\frac{\mathbf{y_1 \cdot y_2}}{\|\mathbf{y_1}\|\cdot\|\mathbf{y_2}\|}$, \dujian{given its wide application in proximity query processing~\cite{7349760,mingdong2018methods,7577578}}.
+When the output is scalar (e.g., Boolean labels), we use the absolute difference $dist_{abs}(\mathbf{y_1},\mathbf{y_2})=|\mathbf{y_1}-\mathbf{y_2}|$ as the distance function, \dujian{which allows us to generalize SUPG query with boolean oracle predicates}.
 In all cases, the radius threshold is $r=0.9$.
 The choice of distances and thresholds has no impact on our statistical guarantees.

-{\bf Default values.} Unless otherwise stated, we set $\gamma$ (recall and precision targets) to $0.95$ and $\delta$ to $0.1$ in all our experiments.
-We empirically choose $\sigma_0=0.3$ for \pqe, $\epsilon_p=0.1\%$ and $b'=100$ for \cse-PT, $\epsilon_r=10\%$ and $\deltar = 0.05$ for \cse-RT according to our experiment results.
+{\bf Default values.} Unless otherwise stated, we set $\gamma$ (recall and precision targets) to $0.95$ and $\delta$ to $0.1$ in all our experiments. \dujian{We add a black dashed line ($-\cdot-$) at the level of $1-\delta$ in figures to help visually track the success probability of each approach.} We empirically choose $\sigma_0=0.3$ for \pqe, $\epsilon_p=0.1\%$ and $b'=100$ for \cse-PT, $\epsilon_r=10\%$ and $\deltar = 0.05$ for \cse-RT according to our experiment results.
 We choose a small $\epsilon_p$ for \cse-PT to improve the probabilistic lower bound for precision, and a relatively large $\epsilon_r$ for \cse-RT to reduce the oracle usage incurred by applying Hoeffding Bounds.
 In addition, we only report results of \cse when $m=1$ (see Eq.~\ref{eq:csa_m1}) given its dominating performance over other $m$ settings.

 Our algorithms are implemented in Python 3.7 and experiments are conducted on a M1 Pro chip @ $3.22$GHz with a 16GB RAM.